GitHub Bug Bounty

 How can I earn an invitation to the GitHub VIP program?

 We’re stoked to hear you’d like to become a Hacktocat!
-In order to receive an invitation, you must earn $20,000 in our program and have submitted at least 2 reports in the last 2 years.
+In order to be eligible to receive an invitation, you must earn at least $20,000 in our program and have submitted at least 2 reports over the last 2 years.
+Please note that meeting this criteria does not guarantee an invitation.
+We reserve the right to extend invitations at our discretion.
+We review eligibility and make decisions on candidates on a quarterly basis.

 What are the benefits of joining the VIP program?